aidswidjaja/baokao/README.md

 - `baokao/public/static/env.js`

 ### keys
+#### Google Drive API
 Create a API key at https://console.cloud.google.com/apis/credentials and then fill it in `baokao/public/static/env.js`.

 - Google Drive API key should be restricted in production with a HTTP restriction to your domain (https://cloud.google.com/docs/authentication/api-keys#adding_http_restrictions) and API restriction (Google Drive API)
 - Keys exposed to the client should only have access to the free Google Drive API and be restricted by HTTP domain or IP address.
 - Exposing API keys to the client is pretty poor security practice.
 Too bad!
+We're relying on the HTTP restrictions and the limited sensitivity of the scopes to not get hacked...

+#### Cusdis
+Make an account on https://cusdis.com/ and then fill it in `baokao/include/env.php`
 ## license

 MIT License - see LICENSE for more info.